nebulab/playbook/people-ops/parting-ways.html.md

   circumstances around your termination.
 * We will only discuss our general practices for handling performance problems, to reassure team members that there is a fair process in place.

+Of course, you're more than welcome to say goodbye and/or discuss any details of your termination with your colleagues.